chrisjamiecarter/habit-logger/README.md

 	Manage all entries in the database.
 Add, activate, or deactivate habits.
 Update or delete habit log entries.

+- **Database Seeing**

+	Turn on `GenerateSeedData` in appsettings.json if you wish to generate test data on initial database creation.

 ## Getting Started

 ### Prerequisites